hgao18/Index-Year-Calculater/README.md

 # Getting Started:

-To run Index Year Program.ipynb, then you will get the output:
+Run Index Year Program.ipynb first, then you will get the output:

 output.csv - the result for the index year calculation.